o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ![\[New Asset Bundler workflow for complex projects.\]](/images/user-guide/assetbundler/new-asset-bundler-flowchart.png)

-In the previous bundling method, it was necessary to learn how each asset worked to find asset references in O3DE's tools\.
-With the new asset bundling workflow, you need only dig into the individual asset systems when a problem occurs using [the missing asset scanning tools](/docs/user-guide/packaging/asset-bundler/assets-verifying.md)\.
+With the O3DE asset bundling workflow, you need only dig into the individual asset systems when a problem occurs using [the missing asset scanning tools](/docs/user-guide/packaging/asset-bundler/assets-verifying.md)\.
 You also have opportunities earlier in development to verify that you are bundling the correct assets\.
 This is unlike the previous method that offered verification tools only for a bundled release build\.

 ## Asset Builders and the Asset Bundler {#asset-bundler-and-asset-builders}